sruthijayaraj/RestAssuredWeather/ReadMe.md

 ### Features

-Feature file includes the scenario of checking on the weather options with scenario outline with examples
+Feature file includes the scenario of checking on the weather options with scenario outline , examples

 ### How to run tests
 mvn  clean , mvn  install verify used for executing and generating reports.